RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 $ oc status
 ```

 This is going to show the status of your current project.
-In this case it will show the dc-metro-map service (svc) with a nested deployment config (dc) along with some more info that you can ignore for now.
+In this case it will show the dc-metro-map service (svc) with a nested deployment config(also called a "DC") along with some more info that you can ignore for now.

 <blockquote>
 <i class="fa fa-info-circle"></i>  A deployment in OpenShift is a replication controller based on a user defined template called a deployment configuration <br/>